AraabMuzik: Production style

 AraabMuzik's style often employs samples arranged and triggered in real time on the MPC drum machine, with fast-paced drum patterns involving rapid hi-hats and kick drums.
 He has used samples from a variety of music, including electro, dubstep, trap, gabber, and trance music.
 Although his main tool is still an Akai Music Production Center (MPC) drum machine, he has also used keyboard controllers and occasionally live drums.

 In 2020 during the COVID-19 pandemic he decided to spend time sharpening his skills on the Akai Music Production Center (MPC) drum machine.

 He has worked with several artists including ASAP Rocky and ASAP Mob, Cam'ron, Azealia Banks, Vado, The Diplomats, Hell Rell, Jadakiss, Busta Rhymes, 50 Cent, ArJaye the King, Eminem, and Slaughterhouse among others.

 Creative process

-In an interview Araabmuzik revealed that he made all of his music while sober.
+Araabmuzik revealed to Sowmya Krishnamurthy at MTV Hive that he made all of his music while sober.
 Araabmuzik has sampled 187 songs from other artists, including The Who's "Won't Get Fooled Again" which he restyled as "Outer Limits."